egoliveira1/egoliveira1/README.md

 ### Hi there 👋

+I have been working for 12 years in a Brazilian Federal Court.
+For the last six years involved in data analysis and project management areas.
+Currently, I am taking another step in my career and developing Data Science projects.
 <!--
 **egoliveira1/egoliveira1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.